taotriad/BabySomnia/Good_Night_spoilers.md

-The paranormal investigator, aided by pictures of the girls as well as a tome of spells, manages to trap Gahyun and SuA in their own nightmares; SuA's nightmare is fear of being constrained, while Gahyun's nightmare is fear of falling.
+The paranormal investigator, aided by pictures of the girls as well as a tome of spells, manages to trap Gahyun and SuA in their own nightmares; SuA's nightmare is fear of being restrained, while Gahyun's nightmare is fear of falling.

 JiU, Handong, and Dami are plotting against him.
 Handong uses her own nightmare, (fear of being observed) against him; she projects her fear onto him,